NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 1: Assessment.md

 ****This section needs careful review.
 What information can be public?****

 ### Need Identification
-We send out a survey to figure out what ya'll think you need
+Surveys are sent out the agencies to identify their satellite needs

 ### Need Evaluation
-We read all those surveys and have interviews with everybody to drill down to what you actually need.
+Surveys are reviewed and interviews held with the submitting agencies to clarify what's in their survey response (drill down to what they specifically need)

 ### Solution Identification
-We pick the needs that appear to have the most commonality and general societal benefit.
+Based on all of the needs that were submitted, potential solutions that would meet multiple of these needs are identified

 ### Solution Development
-We develop a rough idea of the Product that can be created to provide a Solution to a Need.
+For the solutions identified, a rough outline of the product/activity is developed

 ### Solution Selection
-We present those Solutions to the US Office of Management and Budget (OMB).
-OMB chooses the Solutions to fund and appoints the Implementation teams to form the Project that will develop the Product that will provide the Solution to fulfill the Need.
+The proposed solutions are presented to US Office of Management and Budget (OMB) to be selected for funding.
+OMB selects the Solutions to fund, then appoints the Implementation teams to form the Project that will develop the Product that will provide the Solution to fulfill the Need.

 ## Co-design/Co-production in the Assessment Phase
 Ya'll need to be talking to us or don't complain when the Product doesn't do what you want.